RahulKata/NN/README.md

 - Feel free to use the code
 - Do modify the filepaths before using it
-- Most of my Notebooks are created on CoLab so you might have to make changes to some parts
+- Some of my Notebooks are created on CoLab so you might have to make changes to some parts